MonashDataFluency/data-fluency-website/content/events/_index.md

 These may also sometimes feature a seminar from 2pm.

 ----
-### Next Data Fluency Drop-In Session: Friday 27nd Jul, 2pm - 4pm
+### Next Data Fluency Drop-In Session: Friday 31st Aug, 2pm - 4pm

+#### Guest speaker

+Guest speaker, *Juan Nunez-Iglesias*, Bio Image Analysis Research Fellow from Monash Micro Imaging will present A whirlwind introduction to image analysis in Python at our next event.

-Upcoming Data Fluency Book Club 2:00 pm July 27th, G19, 15 Innovation Walk (opposite Cinque Lire Cafe).
+*Date and Time:* Friday, August 31st at 2:00 pm in G19, 15 Innovation Walk (opposite Cinque Lire cafe), Clayton campus.

-#### Book Club (R for Data Science) & Exploring OpenRefine (2 ~ 3 pm)
+#### Data Fluency Book Club

-For the **Data Fluency book club** for this month (2 pm, July 27th), we will be looking at Chapters 9 through to 16 of ["R for Data Science"](http://r4ds.had.co.nz/), which covers "data wrangling": loading and tidying data, operations such as spreading, gathering and joining.

-#### Exploring OpenRefine (2 ~ 3 pm)

-Continuing the data wrangling theme, we will also be spending some time discovering what [OpenRefine](http://openrefine.org/) can do to clean and transform data.
-If you've never used it, here's a chance to play with it and learn together.
-If you have used it, bring some dirty data and show us what it can do!
-Come with your laptop and OpenRefine installed.
-Download OpenRefine  If there is a chance you'll want to demonstrate something quickly, have Zoom installed so you can share your screen.

-Once again, this will be more interesting if people bring examples.
-Strange file formats.
-Peculiar spreadsheets.
-Parsing challenges, solved or unsolved.
-Desktops can be shared to the projector using Zoom (https://monash.zoom.us/).

-####  Also ...

-The [MelbourneDatathon](http://www.datasciencemelbourne.com/datathon/) will have just started so, for anyone participating in this, one thing we can discuss wrangling is whatever data-set this turns out to be.
+Immediately after Juan's presentation we will be hosting the Data Fluency Book Club.
+In this session, we will discuss Chapters 17 - 21 of ["R for Data Science"](http://r4ds.had.co.nz/) on programming and data structures.
+The goal of these chapters is to learn more about the level of programming required to practice data science.
+We will be discussing the specifics of pipes, functions, vectors, and iteration, which is another tool for reducing code duplication.

+This session is building toward the next section on models, which gets pretty wild.

+Please feel free to share your data images on Slack, and we will show them on the projector during the book club.

+Have an idea for a future seminar ?
+Email us at: datafluency@monash.edu.

 ----